Gender inequality in India: Access to credit

 Although laws are supportive of lending to women and microcredit programs targeted to women are prolific, women often lack collateral for bank loans due to low levels of property ownership and microcredit schemes have come under scrutiny for coercive lending practices.
 Although many microcredit programs have been successful and prompted community-based women's self-help groups, a 2012 review of microcredit practices found that women are contacted by multiple lenders and, as a result, take on too many loans and overextend their credit.
 The report found that financial incentives for the recruiters of these programs were not in the best interest of the women they purported to serve.
 The result was a spate of suicides by women who were unable to pay their debts.

 Property rights

 Women have equal rights under the law to own property and receive equal inheritance rights, but in practice, women are at a disadvantage.
 This is evidenced in the fact that 70% of rural land is owned by men.
 Laws, such as the Married Women Property Rights Act of 1974 protect women, but few seek legal redress.
 Although the Hindu Succession Act of 2005 provides equal inheritance rights to ancestral and jointly owned property, the law is weakly enforced, especially in Northern India.

+Tribal women's property rights

+Tribal women face both social and legal inequalities with property ownership.
+Tribal communities in India rely on their land for economic stability since their lifestyle and source of income is tied to the agricultural industry.
+The International Labour Organization Convention 169 guarantees tribal communities rights to their own land.
+It enforces policies that requires free, advanced, and informed consent to utilize tribal land for development and ensures that the process is inclusive and accommodating to tribal communities that occupy the land.
+This includes the option for tribals to reacquire their land after it has been restored.
+Several other policies have been passed in rural areas of India to protect tribal land, such as the Chota Nagpur Tenancy Act, the Santhal Pargana Tenancy Act, and Wilkinson's Rule.
+However, contracts signed between tribal communities and private parties or state governments are often violated, leaving families displaced.

+Additionally, the aforementioned land protection policies have been identified to exclude tribal women.
+Tribal women in India hold status primarily due to their acting roles as forest-based gatherers, and are especially impacted by inadequate property protection policies.
+Due to displacement, tribal women have been found to face rehabilitation, discrimination within caste-based rural communities.
+One of the major consequences of the marginalization of tribal communities, for women, has been job security.
+Resettlement policies for tribal families often only offer monetary compensation and job security to male workers, or households supported by women.